-OPT4 = OSC RC Oscillator selection 0: RC oscillator on 1: RC oscillator off
+OPT4 = OSC RC Oscillator selection

-- 1% RC oscillator available on ST7LITE15B and ST7LITE19B devices only - If the RC oscillator is selected, then to improve clock stability and frequency accuracy, it is recommended to place a decoupling capacitor, typically 100nF, between the V{DD} and V{SS} pins as close as possible to the ST7 device.
+0: RC oscillator on 1: RC oscillator off

+If the RC oscillator is selected, then to improve clock stability and frequency accuracy, it is recommended to place a decoupling capacitor, typically 100nF, between the VDD and VSS pins as close as possible to the ST7 device.
 OPT3:2 = LVD[1:0] Low voltage detection selection

-These option bits enable the LVD block with a selected threshold as shown in Table 26.
+These option bits enable the voltage detection block (LVD and AVD) with a selected threshold to the LVD and AVD.